cstenkamp/MastersThesisText/pandoc_markdown_base/5_hyperparamresults.md

 * was the 80 words threshold good?
 * were we correct in assuming that accuracy may be better than kappas? (no)

+\cite{Ager2018}:
+* In principle, we may exptect that accuracy and kappa are best suited for for binary features, as they rely on a hard separation in the space between objects that have the word in their BoW representation and those that do not, while NDCG should be better suited for gradual features. => BUT NO